Operation Crockett: Operation

-To accomplish the mission, the 1/26th Marines, commanded by Lieutenant Colonel Donald E. Newton, stationed one company each on Hill 881S (16°40′18″N 106°39′45.2″E) and 861 (16°40′36″N 106°41′13″E); a security detachment at the radio relay site on Hill 950; and the remainder of the battalion at the base, acting both as base security and battalion reserve.
+To accomplish the mission, the 1/26th Marines, commanded by Lieutenant colonel Donald E. Newton, stationed one company each on Hill 881S (16°40′18″N 106°39′45.2″E) and 861 (16°40′36″N 106°41′13″E); a security detachment at the radio relay site on Hill 950; and the remainder of the battalion at the base, acting both as base security and battalion reserve.
 The units at the company outposts patrolled continuously within a 4,000-meter radius of their positions.
 Company A, 3rd Reconnaissance Battalion, operating from Khe Sanh, inserted reconnaissance teams at greater ranges to provide long-range surveillance.
 Although numerous sightings and reports indicated that all three regiments of the PAVN 325C Division were still in the tri-border region, there was only occasional contact during May.

 As June began, there was a sharp increase in the number of sightings throughout the Crockett TAOR.
-At 01:01 6 June, 25 120mm mortar rounds and 102mm rockets hit Khe Sanh Combat Base.
+At 01:01 6 June, 25 120 mm mortar rounds and 102 mm rockets hit Khe Sanh Combat Base.
 One hour later Hill 950 came under attack from the west and northeast by an unknown number of PAVN.
 The PAVN penetrated the position, but the defending Marines quickly forced them to withdraw, leaving 10 dead, one wounded and seven weapons.
 Marine losses in the action were six killed and two wounded.